pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 welcomeLabel.trailingAnchor.constraint(equalTo: dismissButton.trailingAnchor).isActive = true
 ```

-I've spotted four problems related to `NSLayoutAnchor` and one problem related to Auto Layout:
+Just by looking at this example, we're able to identify the following constraints:

 * Having to set `translatesAutoresizingMaskIntoConstraints` to false for every view that isn't loaded from a NIB
 * Activating constraints by setting its property `isActive` to true, or using `NSLayoutConstraint.activate()`
 * Setting `UILayoutPriority` via parameter is not supported and requires you to create a variable.
-* Setting multipliers is disabled except for `NSLayoutDimension`'s anchors and in Interface Builder.
 * Interoperability is a major problem of `NSLayoutAnchor` because it doesn't allow it to take advantage of some Swift's features.

-Also, in my opinion, `NSLayoutAnchor`'s syntax is too verbose and that's why I've created my own Auto Layout µFramework called Constrictor, but this post isn't about convincing you to use a whole new DSL or external dependency for Auto Layout but instead help you power-up your anchors so you can reduce the amount of code you have to write, because the best code is the code you don't have to write, so let's get our hands dirty!
+Also, setting multipliers is disabled, except for `NSLayoutDimension`'s anchors and in Interface Builder.
+Due to this limitations and some others, I've created my own Auto Layout µFramework called Constrictor, but this article isn't about convincing you to use a whole new DSL or external dependency for Auto Layout but instead help you power-up your anchors so you can reduce the amount of code you have to write, because the best code is the code you don't have to write, so let's get our hands dirty!

 Keep in mind that the following improvements will only work with Swift, so in case you have interoperability in your project, while the same logic can be applied, it would required changes.